moby/moby/docs/reference/commandline/network_inspect.md

     Displays detailed information on a network

+      -f, --format=       Format the output using the given go template.
       --help=false       Print usage

 Returns information about one or more networks.
 By default, this command renders all results in a JSON object.
 For example, if you connect two containers to a network: